-Typically, students who participate in CLaSS have social/communication skills deficits and behavioral difficulties, which may include physical aggression towards others or self.
+Typically, students who participate in CLaSS have social skills deficits and behavioral difficulties.
 Prior to proposing a more restrictive placement, the campus should attempt to provide the required social skills and behavioral supports for a minimum of 6 weeks.
-If the data indicates the social skills and behavioral supports are unsuccessful, the campus should contact the Program Manager CLaSS, to schedule a staffing to review behavioral data.
+If the data indicate the social skills and behavioral supports are unsuccessful, the campus should contact the Program Manager CLaSS, to schedule a staffing to review behavioral data.

 At times, when students exhibit increased behavior levels, an ARD may need to be held to consider proposing a student receive all instruction in the CLaSS program for a temporary amount of time.
-The student would receive all instruction within the CLaSS program, from the CLaSS staff.
+The student would receive all instruction within the CLaSS program, by the CLaSS staff.
 The setting the student would typically participate in (i.e., resource, general ed) would provide the work to the CLaSS staff to work on with the student so that the student continues to follow the scope and sequence of their typical setting.
 If a student requires this level of support, the ARD committee should establish a timeline to reconvene an ARD to consider a transition back into the general education or resource setting.